HibaqObsiye/CV/README.md

 - Took leadership of running Computing Workshops for children aged 5 to 11 years.
 - Practiced detail oriented and dedicated approach to ensure learning specification was met.
 - Took initiative for planning alternative lessons such as basic mathematics to ensure children understood how it relates to creating computer games.
-- Brought strong team working skills to all my lessons, which are integral to the running of a classrom environment.
+- Brought strong team working skills to all my lessons, which are integral to the running of a classroom environment.
 I kept both teaching staff and parents up to date with children's progress.
-- Kept up to date with first-aid requirmenets and safeguarding measures to ensure safety and wellbeing of students.
+- Kept up to date with first-aid requirments and safeguarding measures to ensure safety and wellbeing of students.

 <br>